Robust Estimation under the Wasserstein Distance: Robust Estimation under Wp

-\begin{remark}[Comparison to mean resilience] When $\cX = \R^d$, the corresponding rates for mean resilience and population-limit minimax risk for robust mean estimation are $O\big(\eps\sqrt{\log(1/\eps)}\big)$ and $O(\sqrt{\eps})$ for the sub-Gaussian and bounded covariance settings, respectively (see, e.g., \cite{steinhardt2018resilience}).
-These match our bounds for $\Wone$ up to a dependence on $\sqrt{d}$, which we interpret as a reflection of the high-dimensional structure of the Wasserstein distance. \end{remark}
+\begin{remark}[Comparison to mean resilience] When $\cX = \R^d$, the corresponding rates for mean resilience and population-limit minimax risk for robust mean estimation under the sub-Gaussian and bounded covariance classes are $O\big(\eps\sqrt{\log(1/\eps)}\big)$ and $O(\sqrt{\eps})$, respectively (see, e.g., \citealp{steinhardt2018resilience}).
+These match our bounds for $\Wone$ up to $\sqrt{d}$ dependence, which we interpret as reflecting the high-dimensional structure of the Wasserstein metric.
+In follow-up work, \citet{nietert2022sliced} showed that mean resilience coincides with resilience under max-sliced $\mathsf{W}_1$, which measures $\Wone$ between 1-dimensional projections of the data. \end{remark}